BeyondTheLimitStudio/Lightspeed-Privacy/privacy_policy.md

 **We do NOT:**
 *   Sell your data to third parties
 *   Share your browsing history with anyone
-*   Track your online activities
+*   Track your online activities or visited websites
-*   Collect analytics or usage statistics
 *   Serve personalized advertisements

 ---